MohanDulam/Rename-the-NX-Part/README.md

 <img width="680" alt="1" src="https://github.com/MohanDulam/Rename-the-NX-Part/assets/111222356/a9985a4f-234f-4f25-ac1c-04fde9e3d236">

-with the help of example command (like bellow image) in we understand how to pass the arrgument to this application
+with the help of example command (like below image) in we understand how to pass the arrgument to this application
 ![image](https://github.com/MohanDulam/Rename-the-NX-Part/assets/111222356/e76f28e0-0784-4e2c-8039-6f262afbb22d)

+With help of this tool can change the part file name without disturbing the Assembly references.

 <img width="485" alt="image" src="https://github.com/MohanDulam/Rename-the-NX-Part/assets/111222356/57725817-4af6-4123-888b-d517953d56e4">